NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 >
 > THIS IS ONLY A GUIDE.
 I WILL NOT PROVIDE ANY EFI.
 >
-> With this repository I would like to create a semi-guide to install MacOS on the Thinkpad T14s Gen 2 Amd version and showing what works and what does not.
+> With this repository I would like to create a semi-guide to install MacOS on the Thinkpad T14s Gen 2 (Amd version) and showing what works and what does not work.
 >
 > You have to build your own EFI by following [Dortania guide](https://dortania.github.io/) as you may have a slightly different configuration than mine.